VoicuTomut/Hforge/README.md

 - -------------------------------------------------------- (from  21 aprilie)
 - [ ] Use E3NN for onsite and hopping extractions
 - [ ] Implement mixed training approach

+## Lifecare Todo tasks
+- [x] Implement a parameter to select if you want to begin training from a checkpoint or not

 ### Additional Tasks